Adam Elsheimer: Galleries

 The largest collection of his work is in Frankfurt.
 The Alte Pinakothek, Munich has two of his finest night-scene paintings, and Berlin, Bonn, Dresden and Hamburg have paintings.
 The National Gallery, London has three paintings with others in the National Gallery of Scotland, Edinburgh, Apsley House, Windsor Castle, Petworth House, the Wellcome Library and Liverpool.
-In 2006 an exhibition at the Städel, Frankfurt, then Edinburgh, and the Dulwich Gallery in London reunited almost all his oeuvre.
+In 2006 an exhibition at the Städel, Frankfurt, then Edinburgh, and Dulwich Picture Gallery in London reunited almost all of his oeuvre.

 There are drawings in Paris (Musée du Louvre) and Edinburgh among other locations.

 Only two works are on public display outside Europe.
 One is in the Kimbell Art Museum, Fort Worth (The Flight into Egypt), and the other is the Mocking of Ceres, now in the Agnes Etherington Art Centre in Kingston, Ontario, badly damaged by fire at some point in its history; it had been part of the Dutch Gift to Charles II of England in 1660.